mcjkurz/qhchina/docs/_posts/2023-06-01-welcome-to-qhchina-lab.md

 ---
 layout: post
-title: "Welcome to QHChina Lab"
+title: "Welcome to qhChina Lab"
 date: 2023-06-01
-author: QHChina Team
+author: qhChina Team
 ---

-We are excited to announce the launch of the QHChina Lab website!
+We are excited to announce the launch of the qhChina Lab website!
 This site will serve as a central hub for our research on quantitative approaches to Chinese humanities.

-## About QHChina Lab
+## About qhChina Lab

-QHChina Lab is dedicated to developing computational tools and methodologies for humanities research focused on Chinese language texts.
+qhChina Lab is dedicated to developing computational tools and methodologies for humanities research focused on Chinese language texts.
 Our interdisciplinary approach combines:

 - Natural Language Processing
 - Machine Learning